 - Allows you to share in the joy and thrill of learning to sail

-- Bring a re-usable water bottle (no plastic, single-use bottles!)
+- Re-usable water bottle – filled! (no plastic, single-use bottles!)

-- Wear layered clothes for cooler temperatures on the water
+- Layered clothes for cooler temperatures on the water

-- Bring a change of dry clothes and a towel
+- Change of dry clothes and a towel

 - Don’t bring jewelry, electronics, or anything that you value